crocme10/zero2prod/documentation/architecture-for-testing.md

 Here we want to make sure that the user code correctly calls the interface.
 So we replace the service implementation with a Mockall implementation, which inspects the function calls made to it.
+The user code is, in our case, the route handler.